eclab/grains/README.md

 A four-track step sequencer with song mode, capable of performing songs of up to 800 trigger patterns, each pattern between 1 and 256 steps long.
 You program the patterns in the code, it's set up to be very easy.
 Each pattern can loop for some N iterations (specified per-pattern), or loop forever.
 You can reset, advance to the next pattern, and add swing and randomness in real time.

-Status: Working
+Status: Working.

 ## Beep

 A 9-voice MIDI-controlled sine wave generator with built-in hold, velocity sensitivity, and decay.
-Can produce a variety of beeps, bloops, beeps, dings, and pings.
+Can produce a variety of beeps, bloops, bleeps, dings, and pings.

 Status: Working.
 When decays get quiet, they go hissy and buzzy fast thanks to GRAINS's PWM, which can't handle small values well without lots of artifacts.